alex-a-renoire/sigma-homework/README.md

 - RESTful endpoints;
 - CRUD operations (mongodb, postgers, redis);
+- UUID is used as a primary key;
 - Upload and download entities in the CSV format;
 - JWT-based pseudo-authentication;
 - Environment dependent application configuration management;